giantswarm/docs/src/content/guides/prepare-azure-account-for-guest-clusters/index.md

 $ az role definition create --role-definition @guest.json
 ```

-On success this commands output the created role definition and can be ignored.
+On success this command prints the created role definition and can be ignored.

 #### 3. Service Principal